 Define what you do in class at a goal-oriented level.
 Instead of saying "lecture," "quiz," or "discussion" think in terms such as presentation of content, checking for understanding, or collaborative project work.
-This reflection should help you decide what aspects of the in-class experience you want to simulate online.
+This reflection should help you decide what aspects of the in-class experience you want to simulate remotely.

 Step 4: Communicate your plan to your students